 The Mall Rats in The Tribe have this sort of relationship.
 They are one big, dysfunctional family - complete with marriages, affairs, power-grabs, friendships, substitute parental figures and siblings both literal and metaphorical.
 They frequently had issues and disagreements in the group but would come together as a tribe when they needed to.

 Friends was described by one critic as a show about a bunch of young adults finding a replacement family for their own, dysfunctional ones.
 Lampshaded by a Guy of the Week of Phoebe's whose minor flaw was his incessant psychoanalysis of the group.
 The gang through the ten year run support each other in every circumstance from Ross's divorces to Phoebe's surrogacy and Joey's acting career.
-The writers were also adept at showing the different dynamics between individual members: From Phoebe/Ross to Joey/Monica orChandler/Joey and Monica and Chandler.
-However they operate as a complete unit (apparently having no one else in their lives) and do everything together including going on holiday, attending each other giving birth and spending Thanksgivings as a group rather than with blood family.
-There are several times, like Ross and Rachel's break up, Ross's marriage to Emily and Chandler and Monica moving away, when they worry the group might split up but nothing's strong enough to break them.
+They operate as a complete, exclusive unit, and although there are several times, like Ross and Rachel's break up, Ross's marriage to Emily and Chandler and Monica moving away, when they worry the group might split up, nothing's strong enough to break them.
 The cast of Friends could be considered as a Real Life version, too.

 Priority Homicide from The Closer has become this over time.
 In the first episode, the entire squad requested transfer out of Brenda's division.
 In that season's finale, the entire squad threatened resignation when the misogynistic Captain Taylor lodged an IA complaint against her.
 They still take issue with her sometimes, but God forbid anyone tries to get rid of her.
 From the Season 3 finale: